smart-edge-open/specs/doc/architecture.md

 - **DNS service**: Support DNS resolution and forwarding services for the application deployed on the edge compute.
 DNS server is implemented based on Go DNS library.
 DNS service supports resolving DNS requests from User Equipment (UE) and Applications on the edge cloud.
 - **Dataplane Service**: Steers traffic towards applications running on the Edge Node or the Local Break-out Port.
   - Using OVN/OVS as Dataplane - recommended dataplane when incoming and outgoing flows are based on pure IP.
+    - Dataplane is supported in both OVS only or OVS-DPDK mode for higher performance.
     - Implemented using [kube-ovn](https://github.com/alauda/kube-ovn)
     - Provides IP 5-tuple based flow filtering and forwarding
     - Same Interface can be used for Inter-App, management, Internet and Dataplane interface
 - **Application Authentication**: Ability to authenticate Edge compute application deployed from Controller so that application can avail/call Edge Application APIs.
 Only applications that intend to call the Edge Application APIs need to be authenticated.
 TLS certificate based Authentication is implemented.
+- **Microservices and Enhancements for node**: Set of microservice as daemon/replica set deployed on node to enable Cloudnative deployment.
+E.g. NFD (worker), multus, SRI-OV device plugin, etc.

 ![OpenNESS Application Authentication](arch-images/openness_k8sappauth.png)